ryan-leung/PHYS4650_Python_Tutorial/slides.md

 </center>

 ---
-## Era of Computation
+## A new era of computing

-* Open Source Codes everywhere
-* Tons of packages
+* Varieties of programming languages
-* Good documentations
 * Multi-core CPU and GPU support
-* Easily-accessible cloud framework
+* Easily-accessible cloud computing
+* Cloud microservices

 ---
 ## Python: a versatile language